lapisusp/lapisusp.github.io/_members/en/rafael-luiz-testa.md

 header-img: img/members/rafael-luiz-testa2.jpg
 ---

-PhD in Information Systems from the University of São Paulo (2024), with a Master's (2018) and Bachelor's (2014) degree in the same area and institution.
-His research interests focus on the field of multimedia processing, exploring topics such as the facial expressions' synthesis, deepfake detection, and biomonitoring.
+Ph.D. in Information Systems from the University of São Paulo (2024), where he also obtained his Master's (2018) and Bachelor's (2014) degrees in the same field.
+He completed a research internship at the University of Southern California.
+Currently, he is a professor at Centro Universitário FEI.
+His research interests focus on multimedia processing, with emphasis on computer vision and audio processing, exploring topics such as facial expression synthesis, deepfake detection, and biomonitoring.
+He was awarded the Fulbright Doctoral Dissertation Research Award (2021-2022).
+He works on projects that combine deep learning techniques with applications in areas such as animal behavior and human-computer interaction.